 Ruhan stood nearby, arms crossed, watching her with quiet amusement.

 When they weren't dancing or clapping, they sat with the others, drinking wine that smelled of honey and spice.
-Xiao Zhi sipped eagerly, wincing at the burn, but smiling after every gulp.
+Xiao Zhi sipped eagerly, wincing at the burning taste of the spice, but smiling after every gulp.

-"This is strong," she said, fanning her face.
+"This is strong," she said, shaking her face.

 Ruhan smirked.
 "You don't have to drink it all."